 Meet the founding members of the Replacement Child Forum.

-Kristina E. Schellinski, M.A., Author of Individuation for Adult Replacement Children, Ways of Coming into Being (Routledge, 2019), Supervisor/Teaching Analyst in private practice, Geneva, and with the C. G. Jung Institute, Küsnacht, and the International School of Analytical Psychology (ISAP), Zürich, Switzerland. kristina-schellinski.com
+Kristina E. Schellinski, M.A., Director of Programs and Training for the Forum, is the author of Individuation for Adult Replacement Children, Ways of Coming into Being (Routledge, 2019).
+She is Supervisor/Teaching Analyst in private practice, Geneva, and with the C. G. Jung Institute, Küsnacht. kristina-schellinski.com.

 My mother was three months pregnant with me when my baby brother Wolfgang died of acute appendicitis.
 I was born six months later; I lay in the same pram and probably wore the same baby clothes.
 My mother wore black for the next five years and we lived in a house across from the cemetery where my brother was laid to rest.